 Workflows

 3. Add action

-Click Add action — the Actions panel opens; select the needed action.
+Click Add action — the Actions panel opens; available categories:

+Workflows